inkstitch/inkstitch/collections/_tutorial/en/distort.md

 Here the enveloppe deformation is used independantly on each  line of text

 ## Perspective/Deformation
-This path effect  is very  handy for instance to apply....a perspective effect
+This path effect  is very  handy  to apply....a perspective effect

 ![perspective example](/assets/images/tutorials/distort/perspective.svg)